 ABOUT THE ARTIST

-New Mexico artist, Kandy Tate's brush hits the canvas and takes off running with the drama of sunlight in every bold stroke.
+New Mexico artist Kandy Tate's brush hits the canvas and takes off running with the drama of sunlight in every bold stroke.
 Her passion for painting is reflected through her unique way of perceiving the subject-whether working in the studio or on location.
-She best defines her work through shared passions with all subjects.
-Like her many travels through New Mexico, pastoral and city scenes of Europe, the dramatic effects of light on ladies in gardens and yes even her humorous approach to subjects like goats, chickens and her chicks give Kandy free reign to express the effects of light and hue.
+She best defines her work through shared passions with all subjects: travels through New Mexico, pastoral and city scenes of Europe, and yes, even her humorous approach to subjects like goats, chickens and llamas.
+It gives Kandy free reign to express the effects of light and hue.
 It is easy to understand why her approach to 'plein air' technique is so appreciated by art collectors.

-" An artist should be in love with what they see and paint and hopefully it will speck to the viewer."
+" An artist should be in love with what they see and paint and, hopefully, it will speak to the viewer."

 When moving to New Mexico full-time in 2006 from Wichita, Kansas, Kandy immersed herself fully in her surroundings, painting numerous landscapes of the region accentuating the atmosphere and colorful hues of every subject.
 Clients say her color usage is like jewels dazzling in the sunlight, like capturing the last seconds of a brilliant red sunset as it falls behind the mountains of the landscape The landscape today is just as intoxicating as it was to the early Taos artists.

 Her style resembles impressionism because she doesn't labor over details.
 She explores beauty in a simplistic way.
 Painting to Kandy is not what things look like but states of feeling, reactions of color and sunlight on all subjects and shapes.
 Kandy is constantly devoted to visual creation.
 Her artistic compositions are easily recognizable along with skillful techniques in oil and watercolor.